Hostile Takeover

 “J — what the heck are you doing?”

 Despite herself, despite expecting it, J startled.
 She hadn’t seen the soft glow of Uzi rebooting, hadn’t noticed any twitches of her limbs.
-She yanked her tongue out and spat, not thinking about the taste.
+She yanked her tongue out and spat, suppressing her memory of the taste.

 J rose to a stand to look down at Uzi.
 “Don’t you pay attention, rookie?
 Repair nanites.
-Wasn’t it one of the first things I explained?
+Was that not one of the first things I explained?
 I recall you needed a hands on demonstration.”
 She crossed her arms.

 “I thought you redacted that.”
 Uzi groaned, and a hand felt across her chassis, fingers tracing a seam already closing.
 “Wait… I’m alive?”